All Products

 7. Play the previous or next video.

-After calling moveTo to play a video source, call moveToPrev or moveToNext to play the previous or next video, using the video source from moveTo as the anchor point.
-The following example shows how to:
+After you call moveTo to play a video source, call moveToPrev or moveToNext to play the previous or next video, using the video source from the moveTo call as an anchor.
+The following is an example:

 Note